KyloIO/kylo-docs/KyloOperationsGuide.rst

 Kylo currently does not have built-in or integrated CICD.
-However, Kylo allows you to export both templates (along with any registered properties) and feeds thatcan then be imported to any environment.
+However, Kylo allows you to export both templates (along with any registered properties) and feeds that can then be imported to any environment.

 The following approach for CICD should be incorporated: